hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 * To configure HP 3PAR as storage backend with Brocade Zone Manager.

-* To configure HP Storevirtual as storage backend with Brocade Zone Manager.
+* To configure HP StoreVirtual as storage backend with Brocade Zone Manager.

-### To configure HP 3PAR as storage backend with Brocade Zone Manager.
+### To configure HP 3PAR as storage backend with Brocade Zone Manager

 To configure HP 3PAR as storage backend with Brocade Zone Manager perform the following steps.